sankalp1001/portfolio/README.md

 categorical variables proved instrumental in enhancing model performance.
 Through these steps, I observed a notable average accuracy improvement of 2.5% across the models
+## Line Follower bot
+Using An ATmega16 and IR sensors, I made a line follower bot with reaction time of about 0.5secs and precise tracing capability.
+I achieved this by optimizing the signal reception and turning algorithms.
+[Video](https://drive.google.com/file/d/1XewJeNLZUuVMlNFvsIpTBLbliQ8GlIWc/view?usp=drive_link)